cyberspace1902/Cyber-Space-Guide/epic_en/index.md

 4.1.
 Exit Epic Games everytime you start the game after entering the main menu.

 ![11](https://user-images.githubusercontent.com/91774682/135712006-1e288fe0-84ab-4d1e-88bd-0e0741a569f1.jpg)

 <h2></h2>

 <center> <h1>After completing the above steps, you are done!
-Wish you a good gaming experience!
-If you have other questions, please ask us in Shopee!
-Thank you for your support, and welcome to come back again again next time!</h1> </center>
+Wish you have a good gaming experience!
+If you have other questions, please pm us again in Shopee!
+Thank you for your support!
+Welcome to come back next time!</h1> </center>